Artzney Book of Christoph Wirsung

 Heidelberg (Germany) β€” 1568

-Splendidly bound and presented to the prince-electors of the Palatinate in 1571: the invaluable work of the gifted doctor and pharmacist Christoph Wirsung
+Over 15,000 remedies in a splendidly bound codex for the Prince-Elector of the Palatinate, Frederick III: the invaluable and extensive work of the gifted doctor and pharmacist Christoph Wirsung

 1. The surprisingly modern medical text by Christoph Wirsung (1500–71) was printed in Heidelberg by Johann Mayer in 1568